A mutation-selection model for general genotypes with recombination: Recombination in discrete-time

-We will, of course, think of $g'$ and $g''$ as being chosen independently at random according to the particular probability measure describing the distribution of genotypes in the population.
-We will also imagine that the segregating set is chosen at random via some suitable mechanism.
+As described in the Introduction, we are working in an abstract framework in which loci are just places at which mutations from wild type can occur rather than concrete physical loci {\em per se}.
+From a biological point of view, the recombination process might reasonably be defined on a linear sequence of loci, as in \cite{BT91}, with ends of chromosomes at pre-determined positions, and with recombination caused by crossovers during meiosis.
+Our abstract space of loci accommodates such a concrete representation but also leaves us freedom to specify loci using structures related to their demographic effects rather than their chromosomal positions.
+Of course, we think of $g^{(1)}$ and $g^{(2)}$ as being chosen independently at random according to the particular probability measure describing the distribution of genotypes in the population.
+We also imagine that the segregating set is chosen at random via some suitable mechanism.
 In order to discuss random sets rigorously, we follow formalism described in \cite{dK74} and define a $\sigma$-algebra on sets of Borel subsets of $\M$ by the requirement that all incidence functions with Borel subsets are measurable.
-A consequence of this definition is that if $\Xi$ is a random Borel set and $\kappa$ is a finite measure, then $\kappa(\Xi)$ is a real-valued random variable.
-We suppose there is a probability distribution $\mathcal{R}$ that describes the distribution of the random set of loci that segregate together.
-We will always assume, without loss of generality, that $\mathcal{R}$ is {\em symmetric} in the sense that
+A consequence of this definition is that if $A$ is a random Borel set and $\kappa$ is a finite measure, then $\kappa(A)$ is a real-valued random variable.
+We suppose that there is a probability measure $\mathcal{R}$ that describes the distribution of the random set of loci that segregate together.
+We always assume, without loss of generality, that $\mathcal{R}$ is {\em symmetric} in the sense that

-where $R^c$ denotes the complement of the set $R$.
+where $R^{\complement}$ denotes the complement of the set $R$.

 \begin{notation} For any Borel measure $g$ on $\M$ and Borel subset $R$ of $\M$, define the Borel measure $g_{R}$ on $\M$ by